tapyu/tapyu/README.md

 <br/>

 # Bio
 Hi there!
-I'm Rubem!
+I'm Rubem, but the people also call me Tapyu.
 I'm an Electronic Engineer.
 Currently, I working in my master degree at the [Federal University of Ceará][UFCwebsite] (UFC).
-I hope collaborate in GitHub in my expertise area.
+I hope collaborate on GitHub in my expertise area.
 Follow me and let's work together!

 ## Interest 🧠
 1. Modulation theory, symbol detection and synchronization techniques.